micahamd/psych_exp_generator/README.md

   - Fixation point: Option to show or hide a central fixation cross
   - Fixation interval: The duration (in milliseconds) that the fixation appears
   - Fixation color: Color of the fixation cross (white, grey, or black)
+  - Fixation and Stimulus Location: Control the position of stimuli and fixation relative to screen center
   - Stimulus offset: Controls how long the stimulus remains visible (0 = until response)
   - Trial count: Set the number of trials (between 1 and 999)
   - Stimuli - Text: Comma-separated list of text stimuli to display during trials